 Steak Storage Pointers

 Steaks are some of the best cuts of meat for refrigeration and freezing, lasting longer chilled and frozen than most other cuts of meat.
 This makes them particularly suited to vacuum-packing for long distance transportation.
+All of Chicago Steak Company’s steaks are flash frozen and vacuum sealed in their natural juices to lock in their flavor.
 Check out this episode of Steak U TV with Chicago Steak Company’s Chef Phillipe to see how well vacuum-packing preserves dry-aged steak.